-- 4.105 Historically, the NIE Networks' price controls have been set for 5 years as it was believed that this duration was the necessary duration to enable the company to fully plan ahead its expenditure profile and to provide sufficient incentive and stability for NIE Networks to deliver improved efficiencies and meet the various obligations set out within a price control package or 'regulatory contract', ensuring consumers are satisfied today and that their longer terms needs are met in ever more effective and efficient ways.
-Such a duration also removes the requirement for an annual or more frequent intervention from regulators. - 4.106 As with most other price controls we have an opportunity to consider the most appropriate duration, bearing in mind our most recent decision to adopt six years for
+4.121 We received broad support for our proposals on the duration of RP6.
+Historically, the NIE Networks' price controls have been set for 5 years as it was believed that this duration was the necessary duration to enable the company to fully plan ahead its expenditure profile and to provide sufficient incentive and stability for NIE Networks to deliver improved efficiencies and meet the various obligations set out within a price control package or 'regulatory contract', ensuring consumers are satisfied today and that their longer terms needs are met in ever more effective and efficient ways.
+Such a duration also removes the requirement for an annual or more frequent intervention from regulators.

-- GD17 alongside PC15's six-year duration (including mid-term review half way through).
-Ofgem by contrast for ED1 adopted 8-years plus a mid-term review. - 4.107 Whilst there is considerable uncertainty as to how new technologies and the smarter grid may develop over time, its impact on an established first world distribution network such as NIE Networks is decidedly marginal in nature.
-The Utility Regulator is minded to adopt at least a six year duration, reflecting the specific need for NIE Networks to be able to plan for a smarter network and develop new technologies. - 4.108 We believe a six year duration strikes the right balance between providing sufficient certainty for NIE Networks of the strong incentive to reduce costs while not exposing the company or consumers to undue risk. - 4.109 Furthermore, a re-alignment of regulatory and RIGs/NIE Networks' financial reporting years to run simultaneously April 20XX to 31 March 20XY is possible if we extend RP6 to 61⁄2 years.
-This option removes the requirement for NIE Networks and ourself to pro rata between years for simple differences in accounting and price control years. - 4.110 Our preferred option is to adopt a once only duration of 61⁄2 years duration for the RP6 price control period, likely reverting to normal full year periods for RP7 onward.
+- 4.122 As with most other price controls we have an opportunity to consider the most appropriate duration, bearing in mind our most recent decision to adopt six years for GD17 alongside PC15's six-year duration (including mid-term review half way through).
+Ofgem by contrast for ED1 adopted 8-years plus a mid-term review. - 4.123 Whilst there is considerable uncertainty as to how new technologies and the smarter grid may develop over time, its impact on an established first world distribution network such as NIE Networks is decidedly marginal in nature.
+We were minded to adopt at least a 6 year duration, reflecting the specific need for NIE Networks to be able to plan for a smarter network and develop new technologies. - 4.124 We believe a 6 year duration strikes the right balance between providing sufficient certainty for NIE Networks of the strong incentive to reduce costs while not exposing the company or consumers to undue risk. - 4.125 Furthermore, a re-alignment of regulatory and RIGs/NIE Networks' financial reporting years to run simultaneously April 20XX to 31 March 20XY is possible if we extend RP6 to 61⁄2 years.
+This option removes the requirement for NIE Networks and us to pro rata between years for simple differences in accounting and price control years. - 4.126 Our preferred option which we shall carry forward into RP6 is to adopt a once only duration of 61⁄2 years duration for the RP6 price control period.